Shinseeker/FP-inventory-for-startups/README.rst

 When the item is finally purchased I would remove it from the database.

-Then I can press 2 to remove it from the inventory.
+Then I press 2 to finally remove it from the inventory.

 [Scenario: 3]
 `````````````